-For more information on Adult Education classes, call 256.439.6957.
+For more information on Adult Education classes, contact the Gadsden office at 256.439.6957 or the Anniston area office at 256.832.1206.

 Adult Education students are not eligible for federal financial aid.

 Alabama Language Institute (English as a Second Language)